marcgg/marcgg.github.com/_posts/2016-11-01-javascript-audio.md

 ---
 layout: post
-title: "Generate Notes Programmatically With Javascript"
+title: "Generate Sounds Programmatically With Javascript"
-description: "The Web Audio API is a great option to create music using pure javascript.
+description: "The Web Audio API is a great option to create notes and music using pure javascript.
 In this article I'll explain how to get a clearer sound and add some very simple  audio effects to a note."
 blog: true
 category: blog
 tag: Dev